baisong/sdrf-bylaws/README.md

 ##### 2. Ad Hoc Committees
 May be appointed by the Chairperson as needed and nominated by members of the Refugee Forum.

 ###### x.
+Delinquency and Reactivation
+If at any time a committee/ Task Force does not have two approved co-chairs, or a Task Force has not presented updates at a general forum meeting in the past 6 months, it shall be considered delinquent.
+Delinquent Task Forces can become active again by submitting co-chair information, and, upon approval, presenting an update to the general forum.

+###### x.
 Reimbursements
-Committee/ Task Force Chairs make their reimbursement requests to the Executive Committee in advance of any anticipated expense.
-Committee/ Task Force Chairs must receive approval and provide digital or physical receipts in order to receive reimbursement.
+Active committee/ Task Force Chairs may request reimbursement approval from the Executive Committee in advance of an anticipated expense.
+Once approved, committee/ Task Force Chairs must provide digital or physical receipts in order to receive reimbursement.

 The Executive Committee shall present next year’s budget projection to the forum at a general forum meeting no sooner than July and no later than October.
 This budget projection shall include the next year’s committee/ Task Force reimbursement limit.